guildai/issue-resolution/368-batch-runs-of-imported-flags-lose-flag-info/README.md

 the logic inversion at https://github.com/guildai/guildai/pull/367/files#diff-123520f84fa1e4ae36c2411e19d16258223d94a4be3f66a7220cd4d12fd5fefaR115 breaks a lot of implicit filtering that has been happening.

-<Use bash commands with doctest patterns to illustrate the
-behavior.
-If there is an issue, the steps should show the incorrect/unexpected behavior.
-If the issue cannot be recreatd, the steps should show the correct/expected behavior.
-Use `FIX.md` to show the steps after a fix has been applied - don't update this section.>

     $ guild run -y say-with-label msg="[abc, 123]"
     INFO: [guild] Running trial 25d3a173912e462e9867d4b1e73190ba: say-with-label (loud=no, msg=abc)
     usage: say.py [-h] [--msg MSG] [--loud]